Page 2 : 3D Rendering, Video Transcoding & Photoshop Performance

 HandBrake is a free, open-source video transcoding utility.
 Video transcoding basically converts a video file from one resolution / format to another.
 As you can imagine, it’s very compute-intensive.
 In our test, we converted a 4K video of 1.3 GB in size into a 1080p video (HQ1080p30).

-The AMD Ryzen 3 1300X (Lowest Price) transcoded the 1.3 GB video in just over 11 minutes – 2.5X slower than the Ryzen 7 1800X (Lowest Price).
+The AMD Ryzen 3 1300X (Price Check) transcoded the 1.3 GB video in just over 11 minutes – 2.5X slower than the Ryzen 7 1800X (Price Check).
 That’s surprisingly good performance, considering it has half the cores and caches and does not support SMT.
-In fact, the Ryzen 3 1300X (Lowest Price) is just 21% slower than the Ryzen 5 1500X.
+In fact, the Ryzen 3 1300X was just 21% slower than the Ryzen 5 1500X (Price Check).

 Radial Blur Speed – Photoshop CC 14